Frequently Asked Questions

 What is the best pre-university course to do if I’m aiming for admission to highly selective universities?

-Malaysians who are aiming for admission to America’s most selective universities (sometimes referred to as Ivy Leagues) have higher odds of admission if they apply to enter after completion of a pre-university course rather than after SPM.
+Malaysians who are aiming for admission to America’s most selective universities (sometimes referred to as Ivy Leagues) have higher odds of admission if they apply to enter after completion of a pre-university course rather than applying after SPM.
 There is no one best pre-university option which applies to everyone and all universities.
 A-levels/STPM and IB have worldwide recognition and are well thought of by American universities.
 Other pre-university options can work as well.
 Each university in the US decides for itself what qualifications it requests or requires from Malaysian applicants.
 For students still in secondary school who have an idea of which universities they would like to apply to, it is wise to check the websites of those universities and contact them directly to inquire what pre-university studies they like to see or need to see from Malaysian applicants.

 Which American Degree Transfer Programs do you recommend?
 Is ADTP a good idea?